top of page

 • 6 min read

-The discrepancy between demanding working weeks and restful weekends can feel unfair.
-For the modern employee, striking the desired work-life balance may be challenging.
+The gap between demanding working weeks and restful weekends can feel unfair.
+For the modern employee, striking the desired work-life balance is easier said than done.

-What can be done to elicit realistic changes that enhance the lives of workers and stave off burnout?
+What can be done to enhance the lives of workers and stave off burnout?

-We may find the solution in shorter work weeks.
+The answer may lie in shorter work weeks.

-In this article, we explore how a four-day work week could benefit employees and businesses, all the while discussing their potential drawbacks.
-But the question is, just how far are we from implementing concrete change?
+In this article, we explore how a four-day work week could benefit employees and businesses and discuss potential drawbacks.
+We also ask the big question: when can we expect real change?
 Read on for more information.

 Why Should We Revisit the 40-Hour Workweek?